 This is our massage gun attachment guide, where you can find out how to use massage gun heads.

-This attachment is predominantly used for large muscle groups like the glutes, hamstrings, and quads.
+This attachment is predominantly used for large muscle groups, like the glutes, hamstrings, and quads.
 It covers a larger surface area, enabling you to target the big muscle groups effectively.
 After using the big round head on a large area, you can use the smaller heads to address particular spots that may feel sore or tight.

-Small round headPerfect for overall use on large and small muscle groups.
+Perfect for overall use on large and small muscle groups.
 This one is usually the go-to attachment for general use.
 It’s a very versatile tool.

-This particular massage gun attachment is perfect for shoulder blades and IT bands, as it is great for full body massage and relaxation.
-Precisely engineered for smaller surface area and it is also perfect for use on more dense muscle groups.
+This particular massage gun attachment is perfect for shoulder blades and IT bands, as well as being great for full body massage and relaxation.
+It’s been precisely engineered for smaller surface areas and is very effective for denser muscle groups as well.

 Used for pinpoint muscle treatment and smaller muscle groups like hands and feet, it allows you to dig deep into the tissues.
-It’s great for trigger point massage but shouldn’t be used for longer than 15 seconds per muscle area.
+It’s great for trigger point massage, but shouldn’t be used for longer than 15 seconds per muscle area.
 For this very same reason, it probably won’t be the one you use the most.

 This head is immediately recognisable due to its characteristic forked shape.
 It’s used mostly for trigger points and the lower back.
-It can be used on either side of the spine, but should not be used directly on the bone.
+It can be used on the sides of the spine, but always be careful to not use it directly on the bone.

 The massage gun attachment uses